 - Dark chocolate (at least 70% cacao).

-Heart Healthy Soup with Vegetables and Beef Ingredients:
+Ingredients in Heart Healthy Soup with Vegetables and Lean Beef

 - Extra-virgin olive oil